 According to the SEC, Icahn, who serves as the chairman of the board of directors of IEP’s general partner and is the company’s controlling shareholder, pledged between 51 percent and 82 percent of IEP’s outstanding securities as collateral under various margin loan agreements.

 Despite the substantial pledges, IEP did not disclose them in its required Form 10-K filings until Feb.
 25, 2022.
-Additionally, the SEC alleged Icahn failed to file amendments to Schedule 13D, which should have described the personal margin loan agreements dating back to at least 2005.
+Additionally, the SEC alleged that Icahn failed to file amendments to Schedule 13D, which should have described the personal margin loan agreements dating back to at least 2005.

 “The federal securities laws imposed independent disclosure obligations on both Icahn and IEP.
-These disclosures would have revealed that Icahn pledged over half of IEP’s outstanding shares at any given time,” Osman Nawaz, chief of the SEC’s Complex Financial Instruments Unit, said in a press release.
+These disclosures would have revealed that Icahn pledged over half of IEP’s outstanding shares at any given time,” Osman Nawaz, chief of the SEC’s Complex Financial Instruments Unit, said in a statement.
 “Due to both disclosure failures, existing and prospective investors were deprived of required information.”

 The SEC’s orders specifically charge IEP with violating Section 13(a) of the Securities Exchange Act of 1934 and Rule 13a-1, which mandates that companies file complete and accurate annual reports.
 Icahn was charged with violating certain beneficial ownership reporting provisions of the Exchange Act, particularly sections that require timely amendments to Schedule 13D when material changes occur.